EGI-Federation/documentation/content/en/internal/configuration-database/sites/_index.md

 ### Renaming a site

-Provided you have permissios, you can change the Short Name, Official Name and GIIS URL to the new Resource Center details.
+Provided you have permissions, you can change the Short Name, Official Name and GIIS URL to the new Resource Center details.
 For more information regarding the site renaming procedure please see [PROC15](https://confluence.egi.eu/x/3SAmBg)